hirrolot/interface99/README.md

 A: VS Code automatically enables suggestions of generated types but, of course, it does not support macro syntax highlightment.

+### Q: Why use `void *self` instead of `T *self` in implementations?

+A: This trick technically [results in UB](https://stackoverflow.com/questions/559581/casting-a-function-pointer-to-another-type); for Interface99, it is unacceptable since it claims strict C99 conformance.

 ### Q: What compilers are tested?

 A: Interface99 is known to work on these compilers: